For the next level of Benefit & Charity Auctions

 Television shows aired in 27 countries and 15 languages

 Ready to request an auction date?
-If you are looking for media information or promotional photos Click here.
+Looking for media information or promotional photos Click here.
 Benefit resources page.
-Cool games and ideas we can provide for your Fundraiser.
+Cool games & ideas for your Fundraiser.
 Need trips or Auction items for your benefit?
 Look here.
-See Walt Perform the Last Paddle "Run Around" Game COMING SOON!
-Auction Etiquette & Protocol for your Auction.
+See Walt Perform the Last Paddle "Run Around" Game Auction Etiquette & Protocol for your Auction.

 PRIZE DROP GAME

 Be sure and ask us how you can get free use.

 Guests buy a chance to drop the puck and it tumbles down various chambers to

 Blue - Yellow - Red - or Green

 Each color can represent a money prize or a gift certificate/gift cards or just about any prize you choose